Why does “A Low Level Exception Occurred” happen on Premiere Pro?

 The total size of these files can be significant, and the drive’s speed will impact playback performance in Premiere Pro.

 These five simple fixes can quickly help resolve A Low Level Exception Occurred on Premiere Pro and enable you to resume your editing work!
-Alternatively, Postud.io (pronounced Postudio) allows you to launch Premiere Pro without having to think twice about updating drivers.
+Alternatively, Postud.io (pronounced Postudio) allows you to launch Premiere Pro and other popular post-production tools without having to think twice about installations, updates or updating drivers.
 All you have to do is edit and create, Postud.io takes care of the rest.